anson-vandoren/ansonvandoren.com/content/posts/broken-calculator.md

 So glad you asked...

-Let's start with same condition to handle the case when `Y` is less than `X`.
+Let's start with same condition to handle the case when $y$ is less than $x$.
 There's not much fun going on in that portion, since it's just a matter of decrementing until you arrive at the result.

 ```python
 def min_ops_magic(x: int, y: int) -> int: